CAAPIM/Releases/README.md

 #### Performance Improvements

-In this release, we focused on improving the Mobile SDK performance through extensive testing.
+We focused on improving the Mobile SDK performance by removing bottlenecks and optimizing resources in these key flows:
+- SDK initialization
+- User authentication
+- Business API call

 The good news is, we have increased the performance of the Mobile SDK by XX%.
 TBD.

 ## Release 1.7.10